 Million Paths

 Harsha Satsangh This list is dedicated to Sri Ramana and the pure teachings of the Self as taught in Advaita Vedanta and supports all the preliminary practices of yoga and meditation in the context of teachings of Ahimsa, the philosophy of non-violence.
-There is also a website with an electronic magazine containing articles and poetry.
+1262 members as at October 2009.
+There is also a huge website.

-NDhighlights provides daily posts from 1 or 2 of the 4-5 members who run this group; there are no discussions on the material.
+NDhighlights provides daily posts - the editors are Jerry Katz, Gloria Lee, and Mark Otter.
+There are no discussions on the material.
 The extracts that are posted draw on other sources on the Internet, including many non-dual egroups and websites.
 News articles, discourses, poetry and random information that has caught the interest of the poster - anything may appear.
 If you do not know where to look for inspiration, something here is likely to appeal eventually.
-802 members at August 2005.
+1852 members at October 2009.

 Others